pavolloffay/knative-tracing/README.md

 The Knative data-plane (e.g. activator, controller, queue-proxy) are instrumented with distributed tracing API.
 These components create tracing data for every transaction (request, event).
 The trace-context (trace IDs) are not added to the event metadata (e.g. as extension) but are propagated in e.g. in HTTP headers.

 The user function/service is however responsible to propagate the headers from in-bound to out-bound event/request.
-This might not always apply all scenarios (e.g. if events are routed only by control plane).
+Note that this might not always apply all scenarios (e.g. if events are routed only by control plane).
+The propagation from in-bound to out-bound request can be done by Cloudevent tracing instrumentation or by using OpenTelemetry (e.g. Java agent - see ./java-second).

 ### Output